-CRA’s “Vertical selfie plotter” will be featured at the Vodafone stand at this year’s IFA Consumer Electronics show, taking place in Berlin September 5-10th.
+CRA’s “Vertical selfie plotter” will be featured at the Vodafone stand at this year’s IFA Consumer Electronics show, taking place in Berlin September 5-10.
 This dynamic, participatory installation will receive data from visitors at IFA and illustrate an evolving group portrait in real time.
-Visitors will be able to contribute to this mosaic of faces by sending their ‘selfies’ to the plotter via email.
-Initially envisioned as a means of writing, erasing and constantly rewriting, the vertical plotter is able to cover large surfaces using a minimal amount of components to present a variety of different graphical outputs that can be generated in real-time.
+Visitors will be able to contribute to this mosaic of faces by sending their “selfies” to the plotter via email.
+Initially envisioned as a means of writing, erasing and constantly rewriting, the vertical plotter is able to cover large surfaces using a minimal amount of components to present a variety of different graphical outputs that can be generated in real time.

-Carlo Ratti Associati has reflected on their experience gained with previous models in order to create the simplest device in the latest iteration of the vertical plotter: OpenWall.
-Based on a laser cut chassis made from MDF or plexiglass, the design of the OpenWall aims at minimising the number of components needed, simplifying its assembly and use.
-The two on-board motors stabilise the plotter.
+Carlo Ratti Associati has reflected on their experience with previous models in order to create the simplest device in the latest iteration of the vertical plotter: OpenWall.
+Based on a laser cut chassis made from MDF or plexiglass, the design of the OpenWall aims at minimizing the number of components needed, simplifying its assembly and use.
+The two on-board motors stabilize the plotter.

 It also makes reproduction of the device an easier task.
 OpenWall uses the Processing / Arduino platform, making it easy to reprogram, and works with a variety of applications.